dontpanicdao/starknet-burner/README.md

   enabling users to block the `burner` whenever they want.
 - the argent-x account `plugin` is an extension to the argent-x account; it is used by the `burner` to invoke commands;
+- `starkpiller` is a demo application that uses the `burner` to mint and burn Stark Pills.

 ## Special thanks to